Retiree Medical And Life Insurance Plan For Former Consumers And Amer

 How does Retiree Medical And Life Insurance Plan For Former Consumers And Amer spend its money?

 Retiree Medical And Life Insurance Plan For Former Consumers And Amer directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Retiree Medical And Life Insurance Plan For Former Consumers And Amer tax-deductible?